 The school acknowledges the findings of Serious Case Reviews, local learning reviews and audits.
 Findings are shared with all staff as part of a culture of improvement and learning.
-The DSL ensures s/he has information from SSCP in relation to learning reviews and ensures this information is passed on to staff to promote improvement in respect of safeguarding.
-As part of our ongoing culture of vigilance and development we will share learning and responses from any other relevant issues to ensure we are offering the safest environment for our pupils and staff.
+The DSL ensures they have information from SSCP in relation to learning reviews and ensures this information is passed on to staff to promote improvement in respect of safeguarding.
+As part of our ongoing

-All staff have seen and understand the Stockport Levels of Need document and know how to pass on any concerns no matter how 'small or low level' they seem.
+All staff have seen and understand Stockport's-multi-agency-response-to-need-guidance-document and know how to pass on any concerns no matter how 'small or low level' they seem.
 In accordance with local and national guidance all staff receive regular training and updates to help them identify when a child is vulnerable.
-We ensure that the most appropriate referrals are made in a timely manner.
+We ensure appropriate referrals are made in a timely manner.
 We seek to work in a transparent way with our families and where appropriate will share our concerns directly with parents and indicate possible routes of support.
-We actively support multi agency approaches when supporting children and families.
+We actively support multi-agency approaches when supporting children and families.
 We do this based on an awareness that early help and intervention can prevent future escalation of any presenting issues.
 We aim to provide information from the child's point of view in the context of their lived experience as evidenced by observations or information provided.
 Where staff have concerns, they will always alert the DSL.